EmbarkStudios/opensource/content/tooling.md

 ### `cargo run validate-all`

-This command checks to see if every project listed in the Embark [opensource-website data.json][data.json] conforms to our open source guidelines to the extent that this tool can detect.
+This command checks to see if every project listed in the Embark [opensource-website data.json][data.json] and every public repository in the EmbarkStudios GitHub organisation conforms to our open source guidelines to the extent that this tool can detect.

 [data.json]: https://github.com/EmbarkStudios/opensource-website/blob/main/data.json